mwelponer/sales-taxes-problem/README.md

 Installation
 ---------

-Download, unzip and copy the source code folder "SCapp" to your computer.
+Download, unzip and copy the source code folder "sales-taxes-problem-master" to your computer.
 Create a new gemset.
 Install all the dependencies specified in the Gemfile with bundler.

 ```
-$ cd SCapp
+$ cd sales-taxes-problem-master

 $ rvm gemset create MYgemset
 $ echo rvm 2.2.1@MYgemset --create > .rvmrc
 $ cd ..
-$ cd SCapp
+$ cd sales-taxes-problem-master

 $ bundle install
 ```